GabeLeach/GabeLeach/README.md

 - Building better research tools
 - Making cool, weird, or useful stuff with code

+To get in touch feel free to reach out on LinkedIn [www.linkedin.com/in/gabriel-leach].

-Thanks for stopping by — feel free to explore my repos or drop me a message.
+Thanks for stopping by — feel free to explore my repos.

 <!-- ![Spotify recently played](https://spotify-recently-played-readme.vercel.app/api?user=labegeach&width=600) -->